microsoft/pxt/docs/blog/csed-week/csed-week-2021.md

 The theme for this year’s CS Ed Week is "CS is Everywhere" – highlighting how technology and computer science are helping us solve some of the world’s toughest problems.

-The 2021 MakeCode Arcade activity focuses on the impact that computing can have in savigfthe environment – and specifically how computers and technology can help combat forest fires.
+The 2021 MakeCode Arcade activity focuses on the impact that computing can have in saving the environment – and specifically how computers and technology can help combat forest fires.
 The **[Save the Forest!](https://arcade.makecode.com/hour-of-code-2021)** activity guides students through creating a game that will start and spread a forest fire, and then code their airtanker plane to spray water to put out the flames.

 ![Forest fire game](/static/blog/csed-week/csed-week-2021/forest-fires.gif)